ptsilerides/Simple-Server-URL-Shortener/README.md

 Requirments for running the Simple HTTP Web Server are Visual Studio and .NET Framework 4.7.2.

-Requirments for running the UrlShortener are Visual Studio and .NET Framework 4.7.2.
+Requirments for running the URLShortener are Visual Studio and .NET SDK 3.1.

 ## Demonstration of a Simple HTTP Web Server